My NoSurf Method Of Keeping Up With My Stories

 The idea of using a chat client to keep up with your feeds may sound a bit foreign so here's basically how I do it.

-- I ask the bot to subscribe to a feed using a command like the following:
+I ask the bot to subscribe to a feed using a command like the following: a.

 Now the bot will periodically scan all of my subscripitons and post them as new chat messages.
 Easy-peasy.

 But what about feeds that don't use RSS (e.g. Twitter)?
 For that I use a proxy called RSS-Bridge, which generates RSS feeds for dozens of non-RSS sites on-demand.

 I use the excellent chat client Element (which used to be called Riot) on both my laptop and my phone.
 This is the official client for the Matrix chat network.
 I run my own server but you certainly don't have to.
 You can use the official Matrix server for free or rent one for $5 a month.

 You need a place where you can run the bot at all times.
 I have a server on my private home network (David) where I run a Maubot Docker image.
 When this container is started it logs into a Matrix homeserver and starts monitoring its rooms.

 Please note that when I say "server" I mean "computer that runs all of the time".
 This computer does not need to be accessible from the outside world.
 Maubot is a client that uses Matrix as a server, not the other way around.